 When it comes to verbal working memory, the human brain can be limited.
 Verbal working memory is a form of short-term memory that lets us make choices and perform tasks based on information we recently heard.
 Examples include hearing the specials at your favorite restaurant, listening to a counter argument during a debate and countless other situations.

 But it turns out, people aren’t very good at using verbal working memory.
 Since the 1950s, researchers have tested memory by listing off a string of words and asking people to repeat them.
 On average, test subjects could remember no more than seven.

 So the next time you’ve forgotten the first few specials, don’t feel bad when the waitress has to repeat them.
-Wouldn’t a menu make the whole process easier?
+A visual menu would make the whole process easier.

-The same is true in other areas of customer service.
 When someone calls a service center but faces a string of options, memory and comprehension begin to fail.
-Interactive voice response (IVR) is an effective and widespread tool for increasing self-service rates and improving the customer experience.
-But the caller must still rely on hearing and memory.
+IVR is an effective and widespread tool for increasing self-service rates and improving the customer experience.
+But the caller must still rely on verbal working memory alone.